YanPhoenixLiu/yanphoenixliu.github.io/_pages/about.md

 **My research interests**

 <div style="text-align: justify">
-Materials and their fascinating application throughout energy transfer and system reliability are the prevalent theme of my research.
+Materials and their fascinating applications throughout energy transfer and system reliability are the prevalent theme of my research.
 </div>
 - CRUD Depositions and the Mitigation Strategies
 - Advanced Materials for Phase-Change Heat Transfer Enhancement